TheoCaesar/Angular_Components_Deep_Dive/comments.md

 we also had our new ticket prop emit an output property carrying the details of our form in the onSubmit method, which is then received by our parent tickets component, modifies it and adds it to our list of tickets.

 ### $first, $even, $odd & $count keywords for the for loop
 these key words return boolean values and useful if we wnat to conditionaly perform some actions like styling or more. the count attribute returns the count value of all the items in the loop and not their indexes.
+Only offered in v17+